 Holm, who is the Higgins Research Professor at Harvard University, has developed a rational approach to synthesis of biomimetic low molecular weight complexes that duplicate biological Fe-S centers and created the chemical and intellectual framework for understanding their function.
 He earned a B.S. in chemistry from the University of Massachusetts-Amherst and a Ph.D. in chemistry from MIT.

 Lippard, who is the Arthur Amos Noyes Professor of Chemistry at MIT, is researching the role of metal ions in biological systems, allowing a clearer understanding of the mechanism and basis of cytotoxicity of the platinum anticancer drug cisplatin.
 “I have deep personal interests in providing drug candidates for treating cancer and for understanding chemical reactions that drive brain function, which, when disrupted, can have devastating consequences,” he says.
 “It is my hope that our science might contribute in some small measure to achieving these goals.”

 Lippard earned a B.S. in chemistry from Haverford College and a Ph.D. in chemistry from MIT.
 Other awards include the 2004 National Medal of Science, and the 2014 ACS Priestley Medal.

 Lippard notes that his recognitions are “a testimony to the creative talents and discoveries of the many graduate students and postdoctoral research associates who have worked in my laboratories over a period of 50 years.”

-Holm and Lippard were honored at the Welch Award Banquet on Oct.
+Holm and Lippard will be honored at the Welch Award Banquet on Oct.
 24.